grzegorzkonczak/todo-api-with-spark/README.md

 Project was meant to follow a set of requirements.
 Base requirements were as follows:

-1. Model stores id, name, and isCompleated (done)
+1. Model stores id, name, and isCompleted
-2. Interface provides create, update, delete and the ability to findAll (done)
+2. Interface provides create, update, delete and the ability to findAll
-3. Sql2o DAO implementation implements all methods from the Todo DAO interface and creates the table on initialization (done)
+3. Sql2o DAO implementation implements all methods from the Todo DAO interface and creates the table on initialization
-4. GET /api/v1/todos return all todos and populates the web application (done)
+4. GET /api/v1/todos return all todos and populates the web application
-5. POST /api/v1/todos creates a new Todo, returns it and sets the appropriate status code (done)
+5. POST /api/v1/todos creates a new Todo, returns it and sets the appropriate status code
-6. PUT /api/v1/todos/xxx is handled and proper Todo is updated (done)
+6. PUT /api/v1/todos/xxx is handled and proper Todo is updated
-7. DELETE /api/v1/todos/xxx deletes the appropriate Todo sends back the appropriate status code and an empty body (done)
+7. DELETE /api/v1/todos/xxx deletes the appropriate Todo sends back the appropriate status code and an empty body

 Additional requirements:

-1. Add unit tests for DAO implementation methods (done)
+1. Add unit tests for DAO implementation methods
-2. Functional tests are written for GET/POST/PUT/DELETE requests (WIP)
+2. Functional test is written to prove that Todos are returned with GET request
+3. Functional test is written to prove that during POST request creation happens and proper status code is returned
+4. Functional test is written to prove that when PUT request is made the update occurs
+5. Functional test is written to prove that when DELETE request is made deletion happens and status code is returned.

 To check my other work please go to: